 - For the birds! can be taught in an in-school or after school setting

-- Curriculum adaptable for 2nd through 8th grades
+- Curriculum adaptable for 2nd grade through high school (click here for our full course catalogue!)

 - Teachers can choose a 4, 8 or 16-week program